IBM/hdp-search-spark-recommender/README.md

 # Troubleshooting

-* If using DSX Desktop you can see all the processes in docker by running the command in terminal: `docker ps`
-* In order to view logs on your notebook you can select the container id of the notebook and run : `docker logs <container id>`

 * Should DSX Desktop fail to respond at any time perform the following steps:
   * Close IBM DSX desktop
   * Kill all the processes related to DSX Local from terminal: